todorovboris/SoftwareUniversity/JS-Advanced/README.md

 # JavaScript Advanced 2024

-Repo with all solutions from JS Aadvanced course - Lab and Exercices at Software University.
+This repo contains all themes and tasks from JS Advanced course from JS Advanced Module in SoftUni.
 The following topics are:
 - Syntax, Functions and Statements
 - Arrays and Nested Arrays
 - Objects and Composition